 5.75 percent Retail rate for tangible personal property and selected services, food sold in vending machines.
 9 percent Liquor sold for off-the-premises consumption.
-10 percent Restaurant meals, rental vehicles, liquor sold for consumption on the premises, and prepaid telephone cards.
-12 percent Parking motor vehicles in commercial lots.
+10 percent Restaurant meals, liquor sold for consumption on the premises, rental vehicles, prepaid telephone cards, tickets sold for baseball games, merchandise sold at baseball games, tickets sold for events at the Verizon Center and merchandise sold at the Verizon Center.
+12 percent Parking motor vehicles in commercial lots, rolled tobacco products usually used for smoking, chewing or as snuff, made in whole or in part with tobacco, except for cigarettes, premium cigars or pipe leaf tobacco products.
 14.5 percent Transient accommodations.